 And this is where SAP MM (SAP Materials Management) comes in.

-SAP MM (SAP Materials Management)
+What is SAP MM (SAP Materials Management) ?

 SAP Materials Management workflows are designed to be integrated with various business functions, enabling manufacturers to achieve self-service workflow-oriented data collection.
 As a result, SAP MM also serves as a solution for ensuring the accuracy, flexibility, and timeliness of data collected.